 You must be eligible for English 1 or have completed English 1.
-Students coming from high school can also submit AP English test scores fo 3 or better in lieu of English 1.
-You must also have at least a 3.0 GPA.
-If you are a continuing college student, you must have completed at least 12 college units with a 3.0 GPA.
+English 1 + 28 will not meet this requirement.
+Students coming from high school can also submit AP English test scores of 3 or better in lieu of English 1.
+You must also have at least a 3.0 (high school) GPA.
+If you are a continuing college student, you must have completed at least 12 college units with a 3.0 (college) GPA.

 What do I need to apply?

 The Scholars Program Application must be submitted along with a 500-word essay, a letter of recommendation, proof of English 1 eligibility and transcript copies.
 Application filing dates are usually October - January for Winter/Spring admission and March - July for Summer/Fall admission.